-||443||Required by the self-hosted integration runtime to connect to data movement services in Data Factory.|
+||443||Required by the self-hosted integration runtime to connect to data movement services in Azure Data Factory.|

 ||443||Required by the self-hosted integration runtime to connect to the Data Factory service.|

 ||443||Required by the self-hosted integration runtime for downloading the updates.
-If you have disabled auto-update then you may skip this.|
+If you have disabled auto-update, you can skip configuring this domain.|

 ||443||Used by the self-hosted integration runtime to connect to the Azure storage account when you use the staged copy feature.|

-||1433||(Optional) Required when you copy from or to Azure SQL Database or Azure SQL Data Warehouse.
-Use the staged copy feature to copy data to Azure SQL Database or Azure SQL Data Warehouse without opening port 1433.|
+||1433||Required only when you copy from or to Azure SQL Database or Azure SQL Data Warehouse and optional otherwise.
+Use the staged-copy feature to copy data to SQL Database or SQL Data Warehouse without opening port 1433.|

-||443||(Optional) Required when you copy from or to Azure Data Lake Store.|
+||443||Required only when you copy from or to Azure Data Lake Store and optional otherwise.|

 Copy data from a source to a sink